veganhacktivists/animalsupportbot/README.md

 # Bot Usage

-The bot can be summoned using mentions, which means replying to the comment the bot should respond to with `/u/animalsupportbot` somewhere in the reply.
+The bot can be summoned using mentions on Reddit, which means replying to the comment the bot should respond to with `/u/animalsupportbot` somewhere in the reply.

 For example: